Leonard Center Room 53

 Laboratory - please note there are charges associated with labs ordered

 Blood tests ordered by an outside provider can be performed, or if HWC provider orders a test, specimens (blood, urine, vaginal, skin, etc) can be collected in the HWC.

-If you have questions regarding services available or payment questions please contact a member of the Health Service Team.
+If you have questions regarding services available or payment questions please contact a member of the HWC staff.

 Diagnosis and care of depression, anxiety, and other psychological concerns.
-We collaborate with the counseling staff (link to counseling services page) in areas such as stress management, depression, anxiety, eating problems, and substance abuse.
+We collaborate with the counseling staff in areas such as stress management, depression, anxiety, eating problems, and substance abuse.

 Our providers can initiate and refill prescription medication.
-A limited variety of commonly prescribed medications and over-the-counter medications are available at Health Services.
+A limited variety of commonly prescribed medications and over-the-counter medications are available at the Health and Wellness Center.
 There is a pharmacy located across the street from campus as well as multiple national drugstore chains in the area.
 For student convenience, there is a vending machine in the Leonard Center that offers common self-care and OTC products.